Palisade (pathology): Flexner–Wintersteiner rosette

-Unlike the center of the Homer Wright rosette, the central lumen is devoid of fiber-rich neuropil.
-The defining feature of this rosette is central extension of cytoplasmic projections of the surrounding cells.
+Unlike the center of the Homer-Wright rosette, the central lumen is devoid of fiber-rich neuropil.
+The defining feature of this rosette is the central extension of cytoplasmic projections of the surrounding cells.
 Like the Homer Wright rosette, the Flexner–Wintersteiner rosette represents a specific form of tumor differentiation.
 Electron microscopy reveals that the tumor cells forming the Flexner–Wintersteiner rosette have ultrastructural features of primitive photoreceptor cells.
 Furthermore, the rosette lumen shows similar staining patterns as in rods and cones, suggesting that Flexner–Wintersteiner rosettes represent a specific form of retinal differentiation.
 In addition to being a characteristic finding in retinoblastomas, Flexner–Wintersteiner rosettes may also be found in pinealoblastomas and medulloepitheliomas.

-Flexner–Wintersteiner rosettes were first described by Simon Flexner (1863–1946), a physician, scientist, administrator, and professor of experimental pathology at the University of Pennsylvania (1899–1903).
+Flexner–Wintersteiner rosettes were first described in 1891 by Simon Flexner, a professor of experimental pathology at the University of Pennsylvania.
 Flexner noted characteristic clusters of cells in an infantile eye tumor which he called retinoepithelioma.
-A few years later, in 1897, Austrian ophthalmologist Hugo Wintersteiner (1865–1946) confirmed Flexner's observations and noted that the cell clusters resembled rods and cones.
+In 1897, Austrian ophthalmologist Hugo Wintersteiner confirmed Flexner's observations and noted that the cell clusters resembled rods and cones.
 These characteristic rosette formations were subsequently recognized as important features of retinoblastomas.

 Pseudorosette

 A pseudorosette is a perivascular radial arrangement of neoplastic cells around a small blood vessel.
-Pseudorosettes are present in neuroblastoma, medulloblastoma, malignant melanoma, ependymoma, Merkel cell carcinoma, neuroendocrine tumor of skin, seborrheic keratosis, dendritic cell neurofibroma, astroblastoma, large cell neuroendocrine tumor of cervix, clear cell ependymoma of spinal cord, celiac disease, nasal tumor of olfactory origin, rosette forming glioneural tumor (RGNT), oncocytoma, Wilm's tumor, pheochromocytoma of urinary bladder.
+Pseudorosettes are present in neuroblastoma, medulloblastoma, melanoma, ependymoma, Merkel cell carcinoma, neuroendocrine tumor of the skin, seborrheic keratosis, dendritic cell neurofibroma, astroblastoma, large cell neuroendocrine tumor of the cervix, clear cell ependymoma of the spinal cord, celiac disease, nasal tumor of olfactory origin, rosette-forming glioneural tumor (RGNT), oncocytoma, Wilm's tumor, and pheochromocytoma of the urinary bladder.

-Homer Wright pseudorosette
+Homer-Wright pseudorosette

-A Homer Wright pseudorosette is a type of pseudorosette in which differentiated tumor cells surround the neuropil.
+A Homer-Wright pseudorosette is a type of pseudorosette in which differentiated tumor cells surround the neuropil.
 Examples of tumors containing these are neuroblastoma, medulloblastoma, pinealoblastoma, and primitive neuroectodermal tumors of bone.
-Homer Wright rosettes are considered "pseudo" in the sense that they are not true rosettes.
-True rosettes are Flexner–Wintersteiner rosette, which contain an empty lumen.
-Homer Wright rosettes contain abundant fibrillary material.
+Homer-Wright rosettes are considered "pseudo" in the sense that they are not true rosettes.
+Unlike Flexner–Wintersteiner rosettes, which contain an empty lumen, Homer-Wright rosettes contain abundant fibrillary material.
 They are named for James Homer Wright.